Remember the good ol’ days when GKP was awesome?

 You will also see the impressions, CTR, and average position for each query.

-This report can tell you a lot—you just need to know what you’re looking for.
+This report can tell you a lot—but only if you know what you’re looking for.

-For starters, look at the impressions column.
-If GSC reports your average position as ~7 or under, there’s a good chance—in my opinion, at least—that you’re showing up for the majority of searches.
+So, for starters, look at the impressions column.
+If GSC reports your average position as ~7 or under, then you’re showing up for the majority of searches.

 The result?
-Impressions = a reasonably accurate estimate of search volume.
+Impressions = a relatively accurate estimate of search volume.

 This keyword = low‐hanging fruit.

-If we were to rank higher for this query, chances are we could “steal” a larger percentage of those ~13K monthly searches.
+If we were to rank higher for this query, we could “steal” a larger percentage of those ~9.6K monthly searches.

 So this is a keyword for which we should try to boost rankings, perhaps by building some links.